-Lorries, buses*, coaches* and other specialist heavy vehicles need to meet the minimum Euro 6 (VI) standards.
+Lorries, buses, coaches and other specialist heavy vehicles need to meet the minimum Euro 6 (VI) standards.
 Diesel vehicles have a NOx emission limit of 0.08g/km and PM (particulate matter) is 0.0005g/km.
-Petrol vehicles have a NOx limit of 0.06g/km and PM limit of 0.0005g/km.
+Petrol vehicles have a NOx limit of 0.06g/km and a PM limit of 0.0005g/km.

-*That have more than 8 passenger seats and over 5 tonnes gross vehicle weight
+*That have more than 8 passenger seats and over 5 tonnes gross vehicle weight.

-Where are the proposed Clean Air Zones?
+Where are other Clean Air Zones in the UK?

 Are Clean Air Zones effective?

 Though many see the Clean Air Zone as a great idea, there are still people and organisations that think it’s impractical and they don’t see how it can work.
 A lot of the concern has been from businesses who believe they will bear the brunt of the costs to change.
 Businesses such as haulage firms and taxi companies which will be required to update their fleets in order to meet the new regulations.